A Diverse Legacy

 Finally, Loyola is committed to developing young men who will put their beliefs and faith into practice throughout their lives.
 We are committed to educating “Men for and with Others.”
 Men who will take their place as leaders and agents of change in civic and ecclesial communities.
 Men who will respond to the call of Christ to be of service to their communities.
 Men who will be known by their compassion, integrity, honesty, loyalty, religious devotion and moral courage.
 Loyola graduates will serve with faith, inspire hope in others and love not just in words, but in deeds.

 Prioritization of Goals and Objectives Derived from the Philosophy

-The final aspect of the triad of the mission is the co-curricular component.
-Through a variety of athletics and activities, the student learns to translate his personal visions, goals and desires into action to benefit himself and others.
-Courage of self develops when the student’s actions are visible and evaluative.
-Thus, his endeavors are viable, rooted in his conscience to become evident and nourished by his developed abilities.
+The final aspect of the three-part mission is the co-curricular component.
+Through a variety of athletics and activities, our students learn to translate their personal visions, goals and desires into action to benefit themselves and others.
+Courage of self develops when a student’s actions are visible and viable, rooted in his conscience to become evident and nourished by his developed abilities.

 A “Man for and with Others” is the result of this three-fold mission of spiritual, academic and co-curricular goals and objectives.
 Inspired by his awakened conscience, trained by his developed intellect, and armed by his courage of self, he is prepared to serve others with goodness, truth and justice.